robotique-udes/rover/README.md

 You need to delete the "build, install and log" folder from your workspaces before being able use the alias command

-## ESP32 and micro controller ROS developpement
+## ESP32 and micro controller ROS development

 See corresponding [repository](https://github.com/robotique-udes/rover_micro)